Pembrolizumab effective in some men with advanced prostate cancer

 The researchers said that future studies should look at how to identify which patients will respond to pembrolizumab.

-Presenting the findings at the ASCO Annual Meeting on 4 June 2018 in Chicago, Illinois, Johann de Bono from the Institute of Cancer Research, London, said: “Our study has found that immunotherapy can benefit a subset of men with advanced, otherwise untreatable prostate cancer, and these are most likely to include patients who have specific DNA repair mutations within their tumours.”
+Presenting the findings at the American Society of Clinical Oncology’s annual meeting on 4 June 2018 in Chicago, Illinois, Johann de Bono from the Institute of Cancer Research, London, said: “Our study has found that immunotherapy can benefit a subset of men with advanced, otherwise untreatable prostate cancer, and these are most likely to include patients who have specific DNA repair mutations within their tumours.”

 Citation: Clinical Pharmacist DOI: 10.1211/CP.2018.20205250

 Pharmacy Registration Assessment Questions features over 400 closed book and calculation questions.
 With the registration exam having gone through a complete transformation in 2016, this volume has been developed around the new General Pharmaceutical Council (GPhC) guidelines.£33.00Buy now